maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 First a few defintions,

-- **Resilience** - Resilience is the ability to maintain acceptable service levels during a system failure
+- **Resilience** - The ability to maintain acceptable service levels during a system failure
-- **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs can be unpredictable
+- **Complex Systems** - A system with enough parts that an individual cannot hold the model in their head, the outputs can be unpredictable
-- **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts
+- **Distributed Systems** - A system is with multiple components spread over multiple hosts

 Modern systems are increasingly complex and distributed.
-Every engineer must understand the trade offs of every decisions and keep observability and resilience in mind.
+Every engineer must understand the trade-offs of every decisions and keep observability and resilience in mind.

-Desirable properties of distributed systems

-- **Fault tolerant** - Can recover from component failures without performing incorrect actions
-- **Highly available** - Can restore operations, allowing it to resume service after a component has failed
-- **Consistent** - Can coordinate actions by multiple components in the presence of concurrency and failure
-- **Transparent** - The user is unaware that processes and components are distributed across multiple computers
-- **Cost efficient** - We must keep spending in check to keep the product adding value

 Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be comprimised.